WebThingsIO/gateway/README.md

  Add SSL certificate:

- The HTTPS server looks for privatekey.pem and certificate.pem.
+ If you don't plan on using Mozilla's provided tunneling service to set up a `*.mozilla-iot.org` domain, you can use your own SSL certificate.
+The HTTPS server looks for `privatekey.pem` and `certificate.pem`.
 You can use a real certificate or generate a self-signed one by following the steps below.

  ```
  $ mkdir -p ssl